johnsonjh/VEDIT/README.md

 or specify the appropriate options to generate a `PRN` file on disk.

-*Be aware that TDL ZASM ⧸ PSA PASM make minimal distinctions between non-fatal warnings and fatal errors in the build summary.
+*Be aware that TDL ZASM ⧸ PSA PASM make minimal distinctions between non‑fatal warnings and fatal errors in the build summary.
-Some (non-fatal) errors currently occur and are not of major concern.
+Some (non‑fatal) errors currently occur and are not of major concern.
 Determining the actual error severity requires carefully examining the output of the assembler.*